 LMB supports the bill, sponsored by Rep. Slagh, which would give local communities more flexibility in setting speed limits “in accordance with traffic engineering practices that provide an objective analysis of the characteristics of the highway” or in response to “a situation with hazards to public safety that are not reflected by the eighty-fifth percentile speed”.

 On June 13, the bill was passed by the committee, and referred to the full House.
 Please take action to ask your representative to support this bill!

 You can use the default message below or customize it to include your own testimony:

-I’m writing today in support of HB 4014.
+I’m writing today in support of HB 4012.
 As someone who enjoys riding a bike, I appreciate the steps this bill takes to make speed limits safer.
 It allows officials to take safety hazards into account when setting speed limits.
 It’s a good step forward to make our roads safer for people like me who bike and walk.
-It passed 94-12 in the House, and I’m asking you as a member of the Senate Transportation and Infrastructure Committee to take it up and pass it.
+It passed the House Transportation, Mobility and Infrastructure Committee on June 13, 2023, and I’d like you to support it as well.